-Projects are required to identify and implement energy efficiency improvements that will achieve a minimum of 15% reduction in total source energy consumption (for existing buildings) and 15% energy cost savings from the current state energy code (for new construction).
-Further, no more than 50% of the total savings may be derived from lighting measures, savings may not come from a single measure, the total package of measures must have at least a 10%, internal rate of return (IRR), and at least 50% of the savings must come from investor-owned electricity and/or natural gas.
+The total package of measures must have at least a 10%, internal rate of return (IRR), and at least 50% of the savings must come from investor-owned electricity and/or natural gas.
 If 50% of the savings does not meet this criteria, then the project must save a minimum of 100,000 kWh or 2,000 therms from investor-owned utility accounts.

-An exception to the 15% savings requirement will be limited to sectors such as manufacturing, pharmaceutical, chemical, refinery, packaging, food/beverage, data center, transportation, mining/mineral, paper/pulp, biotechnology, etc. The manufacturing and/or processing loads use should be equal to or greater than approximately 50% of the total metered energy use.
+An exception to the 15% savings requirement will be limited to sectors such as manufacturing, pharmaceutical, chemical, refinery, packaging, food/beverage, data center, transportation, mining/mineral, paper/pulp, biotechnology, etc, as well as hospitals.
+The manufacturing and/or processing loads use should be equal to or greater than approximately 50% of the total metered energy use.
 Instead of the 15% savings requirement, the project must deliver a minimum energy savings of 100,000 kWh, 350 MMBTU or 4% of total facility consumption, whichever is greater.
 Exceptions must be pre-approved by Market Manager and currently only apply to existing buildings component of program